amantebriwal4321/new-demo/README.md

 # new-demo
-This Is My First Repository
+This Is My First Git Repository
+Author-Aman Tebriwal